aismukaddas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that writes into the file ls_cwd_content
+This is a shell script that creates a file named exactly